coffee-hunter/chq_rpchat/README.md

 | INFO |

 This resource is made for FiveM.
 It is an rpchat resource that includes /me and /ooc.
-These should work standalone but I have been using QBCore to develop this.
+I have been using QBCore to develop this.

 This is open source so do with it what you will :D